awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-ep.md

 # Edit package permissions \(console\)<a name="distributor-working-with-packages-ep"></a>

 After you have added a package to AWS Systems Manager Distributor, you can edit the package's permissions in the AWS Systems Manager console\.
 You can add other AWS accounts to a package's permissions\.
+Packages can be shared with other accounts in the same AWS Region only\.
+Cross\-Region sharing is not supported\.
 By default, packages are set to **Private**, meaning only those with access to the package creator's AWS account can view package information and update or delete the package\.
 If **Private** permissions are acceptable, you can skip this procedure\.

 **To edit package permissions \(console\)**